mosman7/Cloud_Computing_AWS/Setups/S3_setup.md

 #### CRUD- Create, Read, Update, Delete

-Commands run after: aws s3 ls lists all s3 buckets available (if configuration is successful)
+Commands run after: (if configuration is successful)
 - View all s3 buckets available  `aws s3 ls`
 - create a bucket `aws s3 mb s3://eng130-osman` - no underscores allowed use dash
 - create a file to put in bucket `sudo nano`
 #### When deleting a bucket you must delete all content before deleting a bucket - can only delete a empty bucket
 - download object from s3 ` aws s3 cp s3://eng130-osman/testing-s3.txt newtest.txt`
 - delete file - `aws s3 rm s3://eng130-osman/testing-s3.txt`
 - remove bucket ` aws s3 rb s3://eng130-osman`

-### How to automate CRUD
+## How to automate CRUD

 #### Creating a bucket
 ```